nikbearbrown/INFO-7375-Branding-and-AI/Articles/Harvard Graduate Student Housing Survey/Harvard Graduate Student Housing Survey.md

+# The Harvard Graduate Student Housing Survey (2005)

-# The **Harvard Graduate Student Housing Survey** (2005) was designed to assess housing preferences, experiences, and constraints of Harvard graduate students, updating a prior survey from 2001.
+The **Harvard Graduate Student Housing Survey** (2005) was designed to assess housing preferences, experiences, and constraints of Harvard graduate students, updating a prior survey from 2001.
 The survey aimed to inform Harvard Real Estate Services (HRES) on optimizing student housing while supporting the **Allston Initiative**, a major expansion project across the Charles River.

 ### **Key Findings & Statistics from the 2001 Survey**
 - **Housing Distribution:**